tc39/proposal-shadowrealm/explainer.md

 ### So do Realms only have the ECMAScript APIs available?

 Yes!
 It only creates a new copy of the built-ins from ECMAScript.
+Although, we have open discussions about additional [HTML properties](https://github.com/tc39/proposal-realms/issues/284) or [some intrinsics subset](https://github.com/tc39/proposal-realms/issues/288).

 ### Most libraries won't work unless they add dependencies manually